mindtheworld/MyTest/README.md

 	- Introducing IOperation interface and NormalItem class to manage the most common scenario.
 	- Other speical classes are derived from NormalItem, override UpdateQuality method to meet the requirments.
 - Add logic to validate user input.
 (Quality is between 0 and 50, Name can't be empty)
+- Add one more level of abstraction by introducing AbstractItem class.

 ## Todo:
 - Logging?